Xuriksa/apriori-fpt/README.md

               the minimum support (positive integer), minimum confidence (floating point between 0 and 1), and minimum lift (unbounded positive floating point).
 The remaining lines are the records of a normalized transaction database (i.e. each line has customer and an item).
 There is only one item in each record so multiple lines may be needed to handle one customer.
+Required.

   outfile     File to print the output.
 Defaults to console.